matrix-profile-foundation/tsmp/.github/CONTRIBUTING.md

 # Contributing to tsmp

-This outlines how to propose a change to tsmp.
+This outlines how to propose a change to `tsmp`.
 For more detailed info about contributing to this, please see the tidyverse [**development contributing guide**](https://rstd.io/tidy-contrib).